Introduction

 f.
 Use iCUE on Another Device:

-• Carefully inspect the keyboard’s USB cable for any signs of physical damage, such as cuts, fraying, or bends.
-A damaged cable can cause intermittent connectivity issues or prevent the keyboard from functioning altogether.
-If you notice any damage, consider replacing the cable if it’s detachable or contact Corsair support for assistance.
+Inspect the keyboard’s USB cable closely with your eyes for any signs of physical damage such as cuts, fraying, or bends.
+These can cause an intermittent connection and hence keep the keyboard from functioning properly.
+Kindly replace the cable if it is damaged if it is detachable.
+Otherwise, consider contacting the Corsair support center for further assistance.

 c.
 Use a USB Hub: